These seem to be very reliable with few faults reported, however more problems are popping up now as the cars age

 The fluid hose is held in place by two things, a metal clip which can be eased off with a small flat point screwdriver (there was a new clip with the new cylinder), and an interlock mechanism on the plastic push-fit end on the hose.
 Orientate correctly and squeeze the sides to release.
 Note that fluid will escape so promptly block with finger.

 Discard old cylinder, and grab new one.
 Remove metal clip then insert hose into hole that had blanking plug and squeeze sides until it slots home.
+NOTE: there should be a rubber seal on the end of the hose; it may get stuck in the old cylinder.
 Push on metal clip to lock hose into place

 Top up brake fluid and replace cap.
 Open bleed nipple on new cylinder after removing rubber cover if it has one.
 Move clutch pedal up and down in coordination with opening/ closing bleed nipple until fluid comes through then tighten bleed nipple and replace rubber cap.